CrownedTechie/todo-list/README.md

 6. __Sorting and Searching__ You can sort your todos based on completed or incomplete status and also search for a todo easily.

 ## My Process
-Rather than using custom hooks for state management in such a simple project, I went with context API (my first time using it) to practicalize what I've been learning.
+Rather than using react hooks for state management in such a simple project, I went with context API (my first time using it) to practicalize what I've been learning.

 ### Technologies Used:
 + HTML